 Overview

-Under the Occupational Health and Safety Act (OHSA), small business employers have many of the same duties as any other employer, including the following:
+Under the Occupational Health and Safety Act (OHSA), small business employers have the same duties as any other employer, including the following:

 • to inform, instruct and supervise workers to protect their health and safety